Shizi123-China/DisinfoNet/README.md

 > **🔒 Data License**: This dataset is released under the [**CC BY-NC-SA 4.0**](https://creativecommons.org/licenses/by-nc-sa/4.0/) license.
 It is strictly for **academic research** purposes only.
 Commercial use is prohibited.
 >
 > **⚖️ Compliance Statement**: The dataset has been strictly desensitized in accordance with the *Cybersecurity Law*, *Data Security Law*, and *Personal Information Protection Law* of the PRC.
 It contains no real privacy information that can identify individuals.
-Users must sign the "Academic Research Data Usage Commitment" (see `docs/ethics_commitment.pdf`) before use.
 >
 > **🚫 Prohibited Uses**: Strictly prohibited for training disinformation generation models, coordinating internet water armies, user profiling/tracking, or any other scenarios violating ethics or laws.